P. Anand Rao, Communication and Digital Studies Program Director

 Courses on the 300-level offer a historical and theoretical approach to the study of human communication behavior and examine how communication activities affect society.
 Students interested in more intensive training in persuasive speaking can join the University debate team and receive academic credit for participating in regional and national tournaments.
 Communication courses at the 300- and 400-level may count toward the English major.

 Students who pursue the Communication and Digital Studies major will develop the critical tools to study and use digital technology to effectively communicate in a dynamic new media environment.
-The major provides students with the means to navigate the rapidly changing nature of both communication networks and the world they live in.
+The interdisciplinary major, which leads to a general liberal arts and studies degree (Bachelor of Arts), provides students with the means to navigate the rapidly changing nature of both communication networks and the world they live in.
 The course work in this major focuses on new theoretical directions in the field of digital studies, and provides students with a dynamic understanding of how communication practices currently work through digital means and how those practices can be adapted to meet their future needs.

 Requirements for the Communication and Digital Studies Major